ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 - The ADMIN and TOL(ENQF) parameters may be uncommented if you are authorized to the necessary STGADMIN profiles.

+.. raw:: latex

+    \newpage

 .. index::
    pair: Installation; Applying maintenance

 Applying Maintenance
 --------------------

 As a general rule the application of PTFs is necessary and recommended.
-PTFs are maintenance files which must be applied to the VIRTEL LOADLIB to correct problems which have been discovered subsequent to the building of the VIRTEL 4.57 release, or to add new function which will be included as standard in the next release.
-A second type of PTF consists of elements such as HTML pages, style sheets, and JavaScript files, which must be uploaded into the VIRTEL directories in the SAMPTRSF VSAM file.
-This type of PTF may sometimes be supplied as a complete replacement for the SAMPTRSF file in the form of a DF/DSS dump in XMIT format.
+PTFs are maintenance files which must be applied to the VIRTEL LOADLIB to correct problems which have been discovered subsequent to the building of the VIRTEL V.RR version, or to add new function which will be included as standard in the next version.
+A second type of PTF, known as **Updates** consists of web elements or artifacts such as HTML pages, style sheets, and JavaScript files, which must be uploaded into VIRTEL internal directories contained in the SAMPTRSF VSAM file.
+This type of PTF is delivered with the naming convention of UPDTnnnn.
+The Virtel Administration portal is used to upload the udates to the SAMPTRSF file.
+An alternative batch process using a Virtel maintenace package (VMP) can also be deployed.
+The updates may sometimes be supplied as a complete replacement for the SAMPTRSF file in the form of a DF/DSS dump in XMIT format.

 Obtaining PTFs and Updates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To download PTFs from the Syspertec file server, use your web browser to login to the file server as described 13, navigate to the “Public” – “VIRTEL 4.57” – “PTFS for version 4.57” folder, and download the ptfs-mvs457.txt file.
+To download PTFs from the Syspertec file server, use your web browser to login to the file server as described 13, navigate to the “Public” – “VIRTEL 4.57” – “PTFS for version 4.57” folder, and download the ptfs-mvsvrr.txt file.
 If the file does not exist, then there are no PTFs to be applied.

-Alternatively, you may receive the allptfs-mvs457.txt file by e-mail from Syspertec support.
+Alternatively, you may receive the allptfs-mvsvrr.txt file by e-mail from Syspertec support.

 Uploading PTFs
 ^^^^^^^^^^^^^^

-The allptfs-z/OS457.txt file should be uploaded in text format to member PTF457MV of the VIRTEL CNTL library.
+The allptfs-z/OSvrr.txt file should be uploaded in text format to member PTFvrrMV of the VIRTEL CNTL library.

 For PTFs which contain elements to be uploaded to VIRTEL, first unzip the elements to a directory on your workstation.
 Then use the “Upload” link from the VIRTEL Web Access page at http://n.n.n.n:41001 to upload the elements one by one to the W2H-DIR directory.